 Excessive pain can cause sleeping patterns to go haywire.
 Not being able to get enough sleep at night can have a negative impact on your mental health and overall well-being.
 It disrupts your digestive system as well because your brain is unable to get enough rest to allow other organs to perform their bodily functions.

 Joint pain can hinder you from living your life and doing the things you love the most.
-At Houston Physicians’ Hospital, our experts and specialists can help guide you better to an individualized treatment plan for joint pain at our Joint Solutions Center.
+At Houston Physicians’ Hospital, our experts and specialists can help guide you better to an individualized treatment plan for joint pain at our Orthopedic Center of Excellence.
 You can contact us for more information.